Home Safety for Seniors

 Keep emergency phone numbers handy.
 Leave them by the telephone or put them on your speed dial.
 Place one phone low enough to be reached if an emergency prevents you from standing up.
 Having a phone within arm's reach of your bed is another good precaution.

 Make your home easy to find.
-Make sure your address is marked outside in large, clear numbers and that the area is well lit so emergency personnel can find your house quickly.
+Ensure that your address is marked outside in large, clear numbers and that the area is well lit so emergency personnel can find your house quickly.

 Look into an emergency medical response system.
 If you live alone, you might consider investing in one of the personal emergency response systems.
 These consist of a button or trigger worn on the body that can be pushed if you need help.
-They're expensive to buy, though, and require a monthly fee for monitoring.
+They're often expensive, though, and require a monthly fee for monitoring.
 Your children may want to go in on one with you.

 Peel N, Steinberg M, Williams G. Home safety assessment in the prevention of falls among older people.
 Aust N Z J Public Health.
 2000 Oct;24(5):536-9.

 Plautz B, Beck DE, Selmar C, Radetsky M. Modifying the environment: a community-based injury-reduction program for elderly residents.
-Am J Prev Med.
-1996 Jul-Aug;12(4 Suppl):33-8.
+Am J Prev Med;12(4 Suppl):33-8.